StanczakDominik/stanczakdominik.github.io/posts/i-atent-dead.md

-    way of consistently keeping the flat clean... wasn't at all consistent, and figured out a system based on a python script and a shared yaml file with dates of when we last did X thing (say, vacuuming) vs how often do we want to do that particular X. The ratio of time since last occurence to expected period is then a metric than we can actually try to keep down.
+    way of consistently keeping the flat clean... wasn't at all consistent, and figured out a system based on a python script and a shared yaml file with dates of when we last did X thing (say, vacuuming) vs how often do we want to do that particular X. The ratio of time since last occurrence to expected period is then a metric than we can actually try to keep down.
 As you have probably guessed by now - write up coming up!
 But probably not soon.